dwjohnston/interview-questions/questions_to_ask_candiates.md

 ## Philosophy around conducting interviews

 The questions here are intended for generalist JavaScript developers, whether junior to tech lead.
-They're intended for someone you're hiring for experience with a specific technology.
+They're not intended for someone you're hiring for experience with a specific technology.

 In my opinion, for a general developer position, it is more important to assess a candidate according to _their_ strengths, rather than 'What do we need for this position'.